 "At one point in the race someone in front of me had broken the engine, and on the straight the smoke was so thick you couldn't see anything, I almost had to stop.
 I must have lost four or five seconds.
 I thought I had lost the race and, to be honest, I was surprised to be so close to Fisichella when I came out of the pits.
 Then Giancarlo made a mistake at the second chicane and I managed to pass him easily.
-Today's performance shows that we have potential, in fact we have had it since the start of the season, but unfortunately because of certain dynamics we weren't able to make the most of it.
+Today's performance shows that we have potential, in fact, we have had it since the start of the season, but unfortunately, because of certain dynamics, we weren't able to make the most of it.
 On this type of circuit, the car adapted very well and we were very fast.
 The next race will be on a track with completely different characteristics, and it will be interesting to see how our car reacts.
 I think we can be competitive until the end of the season, and we can take more satisfaction".

 Flavio Briatore is also beaming, as is only logical:

 "We had calculated everything with great precision.
-Gerhard had to come in according to a timetable and he has respected it in full.
-A small hitch in the second refuelling delayed him by a few seconds, otherwise, he would have been back in front of Fisichella as we had planned.
+Gerhard had to come in according to a timetable and he respected it in full.
+A small hitch in the second refueling delayed him by a few seconds, otherwise, he would have been back in front of Fisichella as we had planned.
 Gerhard has been fabulous and I think that from today we will be back among the protagonists of the world championship even if we cannot aspire to win it.
 A success that was needed, we have shown that we are still up to the situation.
 Everyone was talking about a crisis, but the truth is that we finished a cycle with Schumacher and it took a while to start a new one.
 I think the future is on our side".

 It is curious how the order from Ferrari to Michael Schumacher, regarding the lack of fuel in the tank, came only at the last moment.
 But Maranello team manager Jean Todt explains the reasons behind it: